 "The sketch appears to be at least partly ironic commentary on attempts by the Japanese government and others to maintain optimism in the face of Japan's severe economic troubles, depicting men impoverished to the degree of having no clothing but the figurative fig leaf (though in this case the leaves are attached to the men's briefs) yet maintaining an irrational, irrepressible belief in their own potential for success."

-The Gorillaz song Fire Coming Out of the Monkey's Head.
+The Gorillaz song Fire Coming Out of the Monkey's Head from Demon Days.
 Listen to the lyrics, especially the closing lines.
-Tell me that doesn't have political undertones.

 The Rush song entitled "The Trees" has lyrics about maples who feel they don't get enough sunlight and oaks who can't fathom the maples circumstances.
 Oddly enough, according to lyricist Neil Peart, the song is about trees.
 Really.
 He was watching an old cartoon about anthropomorphic trees one night and decided to write a song about it.

 "Dancing in the Street" by Martha and the Vandellas was taken as an allegory for the civil rights movement, which was in full swing at the time of the song's release.
 Martha Reeves denied any political meaning to the song, but it was popular enough at rallies that it became controversial anyway.

 "Helicopter" by Bloc Party (which features such lyrics as "Stop being so American" and "Just like his dad") is frequently misinterpreted as being about George W. Bush.
 Vocalist Kele Okereke has gone on record as saying he actually wrote it about himself.